GabsEdits/gxbs.dev/pages/projects.md

 > All of my projects source code can be found on [GitHub](/findme)

 ## Contributions

+Here are some projects that I've contributed to, ranging from small edits and translations to more substantial contributions:

 <div class="projects-container">
     <a class="projects projects-special" href="https://vanillaos.org">